sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 ## Limitations

-- Sourcegraph Own has been released as an MVP for 5.0.
+- Code ownership support has been released as an MVP for 5.0.
 In the future of the product we intend to infer ownership beyond `CODEOWNERS` data.
 - The feature has not been fully validated to work well on large repositories or large `CODEOWNERS` rulesets.
 This is a future area of improvement, but please contact us if you run into issues.

 ## Browsing ownership